 There are many potential reasons that can cause your water heater to cycle on and off.
 However, many of these problems have simple solutions.
 Always make sure that your pilot light is properly lit first if you own a gas water heater.
 Once you ensure that it isn’t the cause, searching for what it might be becomes far easier.

-If you would prefer to get a more professional view on the issue and need help fixing it, call our team at Clover Services today.
+If you would prefer to get a more professional view on the issue and need help fixing it, call our team at Clover Contracting today.